Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 ### More Markdown Syntax
 You can find more Markdown syntax at [this page](https://www.markdownguide.org/basic-syntax/).

-## Reference
+## References
-Please make sure to cite properly in your work, for example:

-[1] Redmon, Joseph, et al. "You only look once: Unified, real-time object detection." *Proceedings of the IEEE conference on computer vision and pattern recognition*.
-2016.

-[2] Antol, Agrawal, Lu, et al. "VQA: Visual Question Answering." *Proceedings of the IEEE International Conference on Computer Vision*.
+[1] Antol, Agrawal, Lu, et al. "VQA: Visual Question Answering." *Proceedings of the IEEE International Conference on Computer Vision*.
 2015.

 ---